sleak-lbl/weekly-emails/items/openacc.md

-### OpenACC Training Sereies at NERSC and OLCF, starting April 17
+### OpenACC Training Series at NERSC and OLCF, starting April 17

 OpenACC is a directive-based approach to parallel programming for heterogeneous architectures, where developers specify regions of code (written in C, C++,